 “Every day was bad,” Montoya said.
 “This year, it got even worse.
 I was walking very slowly, and it was disabling.”

-DBS surgery was recommended, and Montoya’s patient journey led her to Texas Health Fort Worth, and on July 13, she met Anita Bhansali, M.D., a neurosurgeon on the medical staff and a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.*
+DBS surgery was recommended, and Montoya’s patient journey led her to Texas Health Fort Worth, and on July 13, she met Anita Bhansali, M.D., a neurosurgeon on the medical staff and a member of Texas Health Neurosurgery & Spine Specialists, a Texas Health Physicians Group practice.*

 DBS involves a neurosurgeon using MRI-guided images to complete a two-step procedure.
 Bhansali keeps patients awake to allow intraoperative symptom evaluation.
 A small hole is drilled into the skull, and a thin electrode wire, or lead, is inserted through the hole and placed at the target area of the brain.
 An electrical current is passed through the lead, and the patient is tested for relief of symptoms in real-time.
 The intraoperative team checks for side effects of stimulation, including slurred speech, double vision and tingling, which can be caused by activating brain areas neighboring the target.